We welcome contributions to this project.

 You can report errors, send suggestions, ask questions.
 Here is how you can contact us.

-You can also add new topics or update existing content:
+You can also add new topics or update existing content by following these steps:

 It is not a normal textbook.
 It’s a collection of articles, each containing a curated list of tried-and-tested learning resources, organized in a meaningful sequence, with commentary.